 After high school graduation practice, I went to a day game...Braves and Cubs.
 The Braves won the game and the World Series that year.
 Mark Wohlers struck out four Cubs in the ninth inning (the third strikeout went to the backstop and Javy Lopez could not find the ball).
 This record has been tied hundreds of times.
 So at least I get to say I went to a game during their World Series winning year.

 I left school early and I had seen the Braves so many times on tv, but I had only dreamed of seeing them in person.
-The Braves registered one of their few wins of that year on that day.
+The Braves registered

 I scored tickets to see the Braves against Boston.
 John Burkett pitched a phenomenal game and baffled the Red Sox 8-0.
 A sellout crowd was on hand and the Braves caught up with Philadelphia to win their 10th consecutive division title.